alifshelviano/choosing_salesmethod/README.md

 ## Analyze Sales Method
 Data Validation

--Described validation and cleaning steps for every column in the data.
+- Described validation and cleaning steps for every column in the data.

 Exploratory Analysis

--Answer marketing teams about differences between sales  each group sales method.
+- Answer marketing teams about differences between sales  each group sales method.

 Business Metrics

--Defined business metrics company want to achieve.
+- Defined business metrics company want to achieve.

 Reccomendations

--Recommendations that the business should undertake
+- Recommendations that the business should undertake